kotalavaishnavi/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of favorite things:
+- 🐈
+- 🛺
+- 👩‍💻
+- 🍼

+inorder my:
+ 1.jnskdj
+ 2.jnksjdn
+ 3.kvkdh